 For more info on our organic formulas, visit our Organic & Non-GMO Formulas page.

-As your baby grows into a toddler and you start introducing new foods, picky eaters may miss out on some important nutrients.
-Toddler formulas, like Go & Grow by Similac® HMO, are designed for children between ages 12 and 36 months and can help fill nutrient gaps.
-Some of the nutrients toddlers may miss out on are iron, vitamin C, and vitamin E because they aren’t in regular milk.
+As your baby grows into a toddler and you start introducing new foods, they may miss out on some important nutrients.
+Toddler formulas, like Go & Grow 360 Total Care® by Similac®, are designed for children between ages 12 and 36 months and can help fill nutrient gaps.

 To learn more about the nutrition needs of your toddler, visit our Toddler section.